IBM-Bluemix-Docs/containers/cs_cli_reference.md

 <dt><code>--logsource <em>LOG_SOURCE</em></code></dt>
 <dd>The log source that you want to enable log forwarding for.
 Accepted values are <code>container</code>, <code>application</code>, <code>worker</code>, <code>kubernetes</code>, and <code>ingress</code>.
 This value is required.</dd>
 <dt><code>--namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>The Docker container namespace that you want to forward logs from.
+<dd>The Kubernetes namespace that you want to forward logs from.
 Log forwarding is not supported for the <code>ibm-system</code> and <code>kube-system</code> Kubernetes namespaces.
 This value is valid only for the container log source and is optional.
-If you do not specify a namespace, then all namespaces in the container use this configuration.</dd>
+If you do not specify a namespace, then all namespaces in the cluster use this configuration.</dd>
 <dt><code>--hostname <em>LOG_SERVER_HOSTNAME</em></code></dt>
 <dd>When the logging type is <code>syslog</code>, the hostname or IP address of the log collector server.
 This value is required for <code>syslog</code>.
 When the logging type is <code>ibm</code>, the {{site.data.keyword.loganalysislong_notm}} ingestion URL.
 You can find the list of available ingestion URLs [here](/docs/services/CloudLogAnalysis/log_ingestion.html#log_ingestion_urls).
 If you do not specify an ingestion URL, the endpoint for the region where your cluster was created is used.</dd>
 <dt><code>--port <em>LOG_SERVER_PORT</em></code></dt>
 <dd>The port of the log collector server.
 This value is optional.
 If you do not specify a port, then the standard port <code>514</code> is used for <code>syslog</code> and the standard port <code>9091</code> is used for <code>ibm</code>.</dd>
 <dt><code>--space <em>CLUSTER_SPACE</em></code></dt>
-<dd>The name of the space that you want to send logs to.
+<dd>The name of the Cloud Foundry space that you want to send logs to.
 This value is valid only for log type <code>ibm</code> and is optional.
 If you do not specify a space, logs are sent to the account level.</dd>
 <dt><code>--org <em>CLUSTER_ORG</em></code></dt>
-<dd>The name of the org that the space is in.
+<dd>The name of the Cloud Foundry org that the space is in.
 This value is valid only for log type <code>ibm</code> and is required if you specified a space.</dd>
 <dt><code>--type <em>LOG_TYPE</em></code></dt>
 <dd>The log forwarding protocol that you want to use.
 Currently, <code>syslog</code> and <code>ibm</code> are supported.
 This value is required.</dd>
 <dt><code>--json</code></dt>